 Steadying your camera by hooking the strap under your elbow and wrapping the rest around your forearm will also help stabilize the camera and hold it steady in your hand.

-Getting those tack sharp photos while hand-holding your camera can be difficult, so to increase your chances of getting that perfect shot, use the burst or continuous shooting mode on your camera to take several shots at once.
+Getting those tack sharp photos while hand-holding your camera can be difficult, so to increase your chances of getting that perfect shot, use the burst or continuous shooting mode to take several shots at once.
 That increases your chances that at least one of the pictures will be in sharp focus.

-Tripods For Better Focus
+Tripods for Better Focus

 There’s no getting around the fact that it’s easier to get a tack sharp photo using a tripod.
 You just can’t hold the camera as steady as a tripod will.
 And like most things in life, with a tripod you get what you pay for.
-A cheap tripod will help, but won’t hold your camera rock steady like a more expensive tripod will.
+A cheap tripod will help, but it won’t hold your camera rock steady like a more expensive tripod will.
 The moral of the story is to buy the best tripod you can reasonably afford.

 The more expensive tripods don’t come with the head attached.
 You have to buy it separately, but that means you get to choose what suits you best.
 To get a sharp photo, buy a quality ballhead that won’t let your camera slowly slide to one side.